rytrasmi/dccrpg.github.io/expectations.md

 ---
 Anyone from any walk of life is welcome to play.
 Anyone may leave the game at any time.

 We abide by the Golden Rule and are 100% respectful of others.
-If not, you will be asked to leave.

 And so we are on the same page about themes...